-Having a German shepherd as your companion is a special experience, one that remains with you for a lifetime.
+Having a German Shepherd Dog as your companion is a special experience, one that remains with you for a lifetime.

 As I have experienced, the breed tends to be smart, energetic, courageous, protective and fiercely loyal.
-Your German shepherd dog (GSD) will love you and protect you until your pet’s last breath.
+Your GSD will love you and protect you until your pet’s last breath.

-That being said, as with any breed, GSDs are often predisposed to certain physical conditions that pet caretakers should be aware of.
+That being said, as with any breed, GSDs are often predisposed to certain physical conditions that you should be aware of.

 What Is Myasthenia Gravis?